jingedawang/Algorithms/README.md

 It is recommended to follow it and receive the latest update.

 Following is the catalogue of the content.
-For each algorithm, we provide code, test, chapter of the original book, and blog.
+For each algorithm, we provide code, online book, and blog.
+Feel free to click them and see what you got.

 + [Cache](https://github.com/jingedawang/Algorithms/tree/master/src/cache)
     + [LRUCache](https://github.com/jingedawang/Algorithms/blob/master/src/cache/LRUCache.java)